The Joy of Reading Award is an international award intended to recognise initiatives or projects that encourage citizens to read.

 Illiteracy is a global problem that must be addressed.
 We want to highlight the work of different projects that are helping to make a difference.
 This goes hand in hand with Systematic corporate values about contributing to society.

-An international jury will assess all the applications received, selecting the nominees and the eventual winner.
+The award is accompanied by a $10.000 cash money prize and is awarded by an international jury, who will assess all the applications received, select the nominees and the eventual winner.